raffaelladevita/clas12-timeline/README.md

   * QA timelines are stored in `outmon.${dataset}.qa`
   * it copies the new `qaTree.json` we editted from `QA/qa.${dataset}/qaTree.json` to the new QA timeline directory, which can then be deployed to the webservers

+### melding
+* This procedure is used if you need to combine two `qaTree.json` files
+  * the trees must have the same set of runs, not for concatenating two different sets of runs
+  * this is useful if, e.g, you change bit definitions and want to update a `qaTree.json` file, with full control of each defect bit's behavior
+  * see `QA/meld/README.md`

 ## Supplementary Scripts